2020PB/police-brutality/reports/California.md

 ### Police shoot rubber bullets at protesters | May 31st

 After a driver forces their way through a crowd, the police start shooting rubber bullets at the people nearby.

+pb-id: ca-losangeles-12

 **Links**